 For the year ended December 31, 2015, Anadarko Petroleum Corporation ("Anadarko") and the U.S. government accounted for 27% and 13%, respectively, of the Company's operating revenues.
 For the year ended December 31, 2014, Anadarko and the U.S. government accounted for 26% and 10%, respectively, of the Company's operating revenues.
 For the year ended December 31, 2013, Anadarko and the U.S. government accounted for 19% and 11%, respectively, of the Company's operating revenues.
-For the years ended December 31, 2015, 2014 and 2013, approximately 21%, 15% and 18%, respectively, of the Company's operating revenues were derived from foreign operations.
-The Company's foreign revenues are primarily derived from dry-leasing activities and oil and gas operations in Brazil.
+For the years ended December 31, 2013, Anadarko and the U.S. government accounted for 19% and 11%, respectively, of the Company's operating revenues.
+For the years ended December 31, 2013, approximately 21%, 15% and 18%, respectively, of the Company's operating revenues are primarily derived from dry-leasing activities and oil and gas operations in Brazil.